-Aboard each flight was a prototype of the New Shepard spacecraft, which will carry up to six people and will be used for suborbital flights into space.
-The firm has funding from Amazon.com founder Jeff Bezos.
+The firm has funding from customers as well as Amazon.com founder Jeff Bezos.
 Previously, NASA provided Blue Origin with more than $25 million in contracts (payment was based upon milestones completed) for the Commercial Crew Development program, which is working to develop privately funded space vehicles to bring people to the International Space Station.
 Ultimately, however, NASA chose to support SpaceX's Dragon and Boeing's CST-100 spacecraft for the flights.

 Blue Origin is known in the space industry for not releasing much information about its flights and aspirations ahead of time, unlike companies such as SpaceX and Virgin Galactic.
 Blue Origin was registered as a company in 2000, and first made it into public attention in 2006 after Bezos made a series of land purchases in Texas.

 According to the Wall Street Journal, these purchases were made under names such as "James Cook L.P.," "Jolliet Holdings," "Coronado Ventures," and "Cabot Enterprises," which all traced back to the same address.
 The corporate names, incidentally, all were based on famous explorers.

 In January 2007, according to MSNBC, Blue Origin's website opened for business, featuring videos and photos from such milestones such as a November 2006 test flight.

 Blue Origin received two rounds of funding from NASA: $3.7 million in 2010 for the first round of the Commercial Crew Program, and $22 million for the second round in 2011.

-The company's most major disclosed setback came in 2011, when it lost a development vehicle around 45,000 feet during a flight test.
+The company's first major disclosed setback came in 2011, when a development vehicle failed at around 45,000 feet in altitude during a flight test.

 "A flight instability drove an angle of attack that triggered our range safety system to terminate thrust on the vehicle.
 Not the outcome any of us wanted, but we're signed up for this to be hard," Bezos wrote in a Sept.
 2, 2011, update to the company's website.